Silver Fish Award: Award for adults

 In October 1917, the award changed to being given for outstanding service to the movement.
 At this time, the design also changed from a whiting with its tail in its mouth worn on a silver chain, to a swimming fish worn on a dark and light blue striped ribbon.
 Olave Baden-Powell was presented with a gold Silver Fish in 1918, then the only one of its kind.
+Percy Everett, one of the "original Brownsea campers" was GGA's Hon. secretary in the early years.
+He was awarded the Silver Fish in June 1921.
 In 1995, her daughter Betty Clay was presented with a gold Silver Fish in the form of a brooch.
 It continues to be awarded within UK GirlGuiding to this day.